 In accordance with the Company's articles of incorporation, if there are earnings at yearend, 10 percent should be set aside as legal reserve until such retention equals the total paid-in capital after the payment of income tax and offsetting accumulated losses from prior years.
 Also set aside from or reverse special reserve in accordance with the Securities and Exchange Act.
-The remaining portion will be combined with earnings from prior years, and the board of directors can propose appropriations of earnings to be approved by the shareholders' meeting.
+The remaining portion will be combined with earnings from prior years, and the Board of Directors can propose appropriations of earnings to be approved by the shareholders' meeting.

 The Company's appropriation of earnings for 2020 had been proposed in the board meeting held on March 17, 2021.
-After offsetting accumulated losses from prior years, the board of directors decided to distribute cash dividends \$0.3 per share.
-The appropriation of earnings for 2020 are subject to the resolution in the shareholders' meeting.
-Information on the appropriation of earnings for 2020 will be available at the Market Observation Post System website after shareholders' meeting.
+After offsetting accumulated losses from prior years, the Board of Directors decided to distribute cash dividends \$0.3 per share.
+The appropriation of earnings for 2020 was approved by in the shareholders' meeting on July 5, 2021.
+Information on the appropriation of earnings for 2020 was available at the Market Observation Post System website.